anjalichennupati/Tableau_Dashboards/README.md

 # Tableau Dashboards

-Welcome to my **Tableau Dashboards** repository! 🚀 This repository showcases three dashboards ranging from basic to advanced analytics, along with the datasets used for each.
+This repository showcases three dashboards ranging from basic to advanced analytics, along with the datasets used for each.
 It includes insights on **data visualization, ETL processes, and interactive reporting** using Tableau Public.

 ## 📊 Dashboards Included